evaarliana/evaarliana/README.md

 - 3+ years of experience in Presales and Solution Support
 - Developed end-to-end analytics projects from data preparation to dashboard development
 - Interested in Business Intelligence, Data Visualization, and Analytics
-- Currently transitioning into a Data Analyst role
+- Open to Data Analyst and Business Intelligence opportunities

 ## Skills